Patch-Based Binary Segmentation

 print(f"Patch config: {patch_config}")

-Alternative: Use PatchConfig.from_dataset(med_dataset) to auto-configure patch size based on dataset analysis.
+Alternatively, use PatchConfig.from_dataset(med_dataset) to auto-configure the patch size from the dataset analysis.

 Define transforms

-2. patch_tfms: Applied to extracted patches during training (augmentations)
+The remaining stage is patch_tfms: augmentations applied to extracted patches during training only.

 patch_tfms = [